 You may be tempted to let other people write your essay.
 This happens, often innocently at first, with a teacher, advisor, or parent “editing” your essay.
 If they are putting their pen to your paper or their fingers on your keyboard or making revisions in your Google Doc, then they are writing it for you.
 Before you know it, your unique voice is lost.

 When I shared my drafted essays with my parents, I was overwhelmed with suggestions that clouded the story that I was trying to tell.
 Once I started to trust myself, instead of other people, my essays started to feel authentic and true to my own voice.

 2 things you should never do in your Common App essay

 1. Write about general ideas that lots of people can say

 You may want to tie up your essay with a pretty “and see how perfect I really am” kind of ribbon at the end.
 This is almost always a mistake.
 Common App prompt #2 is about failure because colleges want you to reflect on what choices and circumstances have molded you into the person you are today.
 College essays are not a time to play it safe!

 Darryl Jones, Senior Associate Director of Admission at Gettysburg College, says “if you can’t finish it in two drafts, it will never be a great essay.”
-Many of my friends' unique and authentic spirits were crushed by editing their essays over and over until the spark of their own creativity was lost and their essay sounded just like everyone else’s.
+Many of my friends' unique and authentic spirits were crushed by editing their essays over and over until the spark of their own creativity was lost and their essays sounded just like everyone else’s.